南方科技大学 // 数学系 // 学术会议 English

 Remi Abgrall, University of Zurich, Switzerland

-Wasilij Barsukow, University of Bordeau, France
+Wasilij Barsukow, University of Bordeaux, France

 Alina Chertock, NC State Univerity, USA